TheFelixLive/RSS-Feed/README.md

 let system_privileges = 2

 /* This variable contains the status (or permissions) of your add-on:
-2 means the system is not active (no other packs founded);
+2 means the system is not active (no other packs found);
 1 means the system is acting as a host;
 0 means the system is acting as a client;
 */

 /*------------------------
  Client (an addon only needs to have the client function to be recognizable)